 Please use your University of Toronto email to communicate with me with regard to personal matters.
-Please feel free and encouraged to contact the instructors using the contact information provided on the syllabus.
+Please feel free and encouraged to contact me using the contact information provided on the syllabus.
 I will typically answer emails within 24 hours, during the workweek (i.e. Monday through Friday, between 9 a.m. -5 p.m.).
 Keep in mind that for simple questions, email is the preferred method of communication.
-However, for longer questions, students should come to office hours.
+However, for more complex questions, a conversation during office hours may be more appropriate.